The undark nights of summer | EarthSky.org

-Originally published on June 6, 2017 at Universal Workshop.
-Re-printed here with permission.
+Originally published in 2017 at Guy Ottewell’s blog.
+Reprinted here with permission.

 For most of June, and into July, the sun is so far north in the sky that it doesn’t get much below our horizon.